JTCyberTech/Cybersecurity-Home-Labs/HackThisSite Writeup/Basic.md

 Solution: Enter in "`e818f8d1`" into the password and submit.

+#

+# Basic Level 2

 # Key Takeaway:

-## 1. View Page Source or Inspect (Q) are important, sometimes there are clues that the coder leave behind, such as comments
+## 1. View Page Source or Inspect (Q) are important, sometimes there are clues that the coder leave behind, such as comments.

 - For html: `<!-- ... -->` is a comment.